Add Algolia Search to Contentstack-powered Websites using AWS Lambda

-- Login to your AWS Management Console, select AWS Lambda Service from the service list.
+- Login to your AWS Management Console, select Lambda from the Services list.

 - Click on the Create Function button, and then the Author from Scratch option.

-- Then, fire up your terminal and move inside the project directory that you just downloaded.
+- Then, fire up your terminal and move inside the project root directory that you just downloaded.

-- Install npm modules using the following command:
+- Install the npm modules by using the following command:

-- In the Lambda function handler, keep algolia/index.handler as Handler.
+- In the Runtime settings option, keep Handler as index.handler.